arielf/fileshare-d3js/README.md

   - Opposite charges (a user & a file) attract each other
   - Similar charges (two files, or two users) repel each other
+  - A global force: `gravity` pulls all objects towards the center of the canvas
+  - A link-length (stand-off) parameter keeps linked objects from merging/colliding
+  - A time-decay parameter gradually dampens forces as the graph settles

-The attraction & repulsion cause the chart to self-organize into a minimum potential-energy state.
+The attraction & repulsion forces cause the chart to self-organize into a minimum potential-energy state.

-Whenever disturbed, the graph settles into a new state of equilibrium.
+Whenever disturbed, the time-decay parameter is reinitialized to a high value, the forces increase, and the graph gradually settles into a new state of equilibrium as the time-decay parameter re-converges towards zero.

 ## Why is a force-directed graph valuable?